Haozun/seedcup2018/README.md

 ## Intro

-this is the code about [种子杯](http://rank.dian.org.cn/static/index.html), a chinese text multi-classification contest
+This is the code about [种子杯](http://rank.dian.org.cn/static/index.html), a chinese text multi-classification contest

 It shows how to build word embedding by **gensim** and use **torchtext** to process the data, and, finally training a **BLSTM** model in **pytorch**.